-In March, the ICRC established a dedicated bureau of the CTA, which works specifically on the international armed conflict in Ukraine, in order to act as a neutral intermediary between the Parties and alleviate the suffering of families who remain without news of their loved ones, both military and civilians, as a result of the armed conflict, either because they have fallen into the hands of the enemy or because they fled their homes and have lost contact.
+In March, the ICRC established a dedicated bureau of the CTA, which works specifically on the international armed conflict between Russia and Ukraine, in order to act as a neutral intermediary between the Parties and alleviate the suffering of families who remain without news of their loved ones, both military and civilians, as a result of the armed conflict, either because they have fallen into the hands of the enemy or because they fled their homes and have lost contact.
 Additionally, the CTA Bureau, in coordination with its wider network of ICRC delegations and Red Cross and Red Crescent national societies, helps any families who have been separated due to the armed conflict to find their relatives.

 Since February 2022, the ICRC has received and transmitted information on thousands of cases, some of which are about POWs whereabouts, health, and other personal details.
 The information is shared with the parties and with families.

 "This information will still be available in five months or in 50 years," said Florence Anselmo, the head of the ICRC's Central Tracing Agency.
 "It is essential to keep a record of the whereabouts of POWs not just while fighting is raging, but also for future generations, for their children and grandchildren who might one day express the desire to know what happened to their relative."

 "I just want him to return alive"